Eshna67/Automation_Project/README.md

 - [x] Created a tar archive of apache2 access logs

 - [x] Script should run the AWS CLI command and finally Copying the archive to the s3 buket

+- [x] Bookkeeping of archived files
+- [x] Cron job setup for the script for automatic execution